NadeemNicoR/TeamProjects/reports/week07.md

 #### 2.4 What trouble we had:

 - Syntax to handle images on GitHub blog
-- Undestanding of the structure of someone else's code
+- Understanding of the structure of someone else's code
-- Connect Androd Studio whit the phone to test the application
+- Connect Android Studio whit the phone to test the application
-- Undestanding the syntax for a "Drop down" method in Android Studio
+- Understanding the syntax for a "Drop down" method in Android Studio
-- Improve some features of the Blog apparence
+- Improve some features of the Blog appearance
-- Constrain the position of botons in the activities of the application
+- Constrain the position of buttons in the activities of the application

 #### 2.5 Where we got stuck:

-- Formating images in GitHub's blog
+- Formatting images in GitHub's blog
-- Linking string enteries between two activities
+- Linking string entries between two activities
 - Improve the blog interface
 - Change interface of activities in Android studio
 - Implement constrains for PIN entering